 Anesthesia for dental procedures will be subject to the same requirements for pre-operative blood work as other surgical procedures.

 Tooth resorption is the most common type of dental disease in cats, and is seen more frequently in cats than in any other species.
 Resorption occurs right at the gumline, and is often almost impossible to detect in the un-anesthetized cat until it is very advanced.
 These lesions are extremely painful, with some degree of discomfort present even at the very early stages.
 These lesions generally cause the teeth to become very brittle, and left untreated, most of these teeth will end up breaking, leaving the roots behind.
 This can lead to severe pain, and occasionally to a disease called lymphocytic plasmacytic stomatitis.
 This condition is generally believed to be one of the most painful diseases recognized in feline medicine, with the discomfort sometimes becoming so excruciating that a feeding tube must be placed to allow for nutritional support.
-Tooth resorption can appear as early as two years of age.
+Tooth resorption can appear as early as one year of age.
 As no one knows what causes tooth resorption, prevention at this time is not possible.
 Most cats will develop some of these lesions as they age, regardless of the level of care.
 When they do develop, treatment options are very limited.

 In the case of very early lesions, a dental prophylaxis may slow the progression, but cannot reverse the damage that is already done.
 Most of the time these lesions will eventually become deeper and cause discomfort.
 For lesions that are already causing pain, the only treatment option we can offer is extraction.
 Although extraction seems extreme, in most cases cats return to a much more comfortable state within days of surgery, causing many owners to remark that they had no idea how uncomfortable their pets were before until they got to see the difference.
 Other treatments, such as restorations with glass ionomers or composites, have been attempted, but have been found to be unsuccessful in slowing or repairing these lesions.